Dónde Están los Ladrones?: Singles

 "Ciega, Sordomuda" was released on 7 September 1998 as the album's lead single.
 It reached number one in Shakira's native Colombia less than a week after its release, becoming the fastest pop song to do so there.
 It also reached number one on charts of countries in Central America, Venezuela and the United States.
 The music video for the song was directed by Gustavo Garzón.
 In it, Shakira is arrested along with many other people, and escapes with the help of her love interest who later dresses as a policeman.
 Shakira hides in a wig store, pretending to be a mannequin, and drives a car blindfolded while the whole city searches for her, blindfolded as well.
 It was nominated for a Lo Nuestro Award for Video of the Year in 1999.
 "Tú" was selected as the second single from the album.
 It repeated the success of the previous single, reaching the top positions on both the US Latin Pop Songs and Hot Latin Songs charts.
 The black-and-white music video for the single was directed by Emilio Estefan in Orlando, Florida.
 "Inevitable" was released as the album's third single.
 In the music video directed by Garzón, Shakira sings the song to an audience in a circular stage.
 The single was also a success, reaching numbers two and three on the US Latin Pop Songs and Hot Latin Songs charts.

 "No Creo" was released as the fourth single from Dónde Están los Ladrones?, and was also a commercial success, reaching numbers two and nine on the US Latin Pop Songs and Hot Latin Songs charts, respectively.
 The song received two music videos: the first was the performance from the MTV Unplugged album and the second was also directed by Gustavo Garzón.
 "Ojos Así" was released as the album's fifth single.
 The track reached numbers nine and twenty-two on the US Latin Pop Songs and Hot Latin Songs component charts, respectively.
 The music video for "Ojos Así" features Shakira performing the song for a crowd, with a giant neon eye in the background, which shoots out sparks and catches fire towards the end of the video.
 There are also scenes of Shakira belly dancing in front of a dark purple background, with snakes painted down her arms and red lines painted on her head.
 The video won the International Viewer's Choice Award (North) at the 2000 MTV Video Music Awards, while it was also nominated for the same award in the South category and for a Latin Grammy Award for Best Short Form Music Video.
 "Moscas en la Casa" was released as the sixth single from Dónde Están los Ladrones?
 It peaked at numbers ten and twenty-five on the US Latin Pop Songs and Hot Latin Songs charts, respectively.
-"Dónde Están los Ladrones?", "Si Te Vas", and "Octavo Día" served as promotional singles.
+Several promotional single also released in select countries such "Octavo Día" (1998), "Si Te Vas" (1999), and "Dónde Están los Ladrones?"
+(2000).